Dogs cough just like humans, though it sounds a little different. How do you know if a dog cough is a result or a simple irritation or something more?

 When coughs sound like gurgling, or as if there is fluid in the lungs, it could be a sign of pneumonia, which is potentially life threatening if untreated.

 One common symptom of heart disease in dogs is heavy coughing, particularly at night.
 This is why a thorough vet exam is so important, to catch serious conditions early on.
-Heart disease can be treated through weight loss and medications but early detection is key.
+Heart disease can be treated through weight loss and medications, like Vetmedin for dogs, but early detection is key.

 Toy dog breeds, especially older ones, are at risk of a collapsing trachea.
 This can be made worse from pulling on a collar, obesity, or frequent bronchitis.
 This cough almost sounds like a goose honking.
 Weight loss is usually the first treatment, but veterinary treatment will be needed to keep the problem from getting worse.

 Allergies and Asthma

 Dogs can also have respiratory allergies or asthma that cause coughing or wheezing attacks.